hapticssymposium-org/hs2026/site/content/presenting/technical-papers.md

 **Step 3)**  Shortly after the deadline for initial submission, the corresponding author will receive a confirmation email that acknowledges acceptance of the technical paper for oral presentation.
 At this time, PaperPlaza will be open for the submission of final camera-ready conference technical papers via what is labelled as the “Contributed Papers” track in PaperPlaza.

+**Step 3.5)** The authors are strongly encouraged to check their submissions for accessibility using the instructions below.
+This step is not required, but will help your document reach the widest number of people.

 **Step 4)** The corresponding author must submit the final camera-ready conference technical paper content to the "Contributed Papers" track.

 * The title, author list, and keywords should be correct and final.